PandasThumb/pandasthumb.github.io/_posts/2021/2021-05-15-We-are-the-knights-who-say-evolution.md

         <P>
         So now we seem to be back to an earlier era, when species were assumed to be fixed.
 Even Young Earth Creationists seemed lately to have invoked extremely rapid evolution so as to turn the limited number of "kinds" that would fit on the Ark into all present-day species in a few hundred years.
-          Now the Discovery Institute announces that, whatever the amount of change. the word "evolution" is unhearable.
+          But now the Discovery Institute announces that, whatever the amount of change, the word "evolution" is unhearable.
           <p>
             Well, I am an evolutionary biologist, because that's what I work on -- the processes of evolution and the history of life that results.
             And I guarantee you that evolutionary geneticists, evolutionary genomicists, evolutionary anthropologists, evolutionary physiologists, evolutionary developmental biologists,